-"(Your group's name) will host Sleep Out Saturday 2023: Night of Hope: One Community on (your date) at (your location), to raise awareness and support for homeless families in our community.
+"(Your group's name) will host Sleep Out Saturday 2024: One Night Outside to Transform Lives on (your date) at (your location), to raise awareness and support for homeless families in our community.
 Join us as a 'sleeper' or make a donation as we sleep in tents, cars and cardboard boxes to raise awareness and funding for families experiencing homelessness.
 For more information about the event, visit www.sleepoutsaturday.org and contact (your contact name and number)."